-THE Central Bank of Nigeria (CBN) has dismissed the call for further devaluation by the Emir of Kano, and immediate past Governor of the bank, Mallam Muhammad Sanusi II, saying there would be no further devaluation of the naira.
+The Central Bank of Nigeria (CBN) yesterday dismissed the call for further devaluation by the Emir of Kano, and immediate past Governor of the bank, Mallam Muhammad Sanusi II, saying there would be no further devaluation of the naira.

 But CBN Deputy Governor, Corporate Services Directorate, Mr. Adebayo Adelabu, yesterday, while addressing journalists in Lagos, at the sidelines of the Investiture of the Chartered Institute of Bankers of Nigeria (CIBN), responded to Sanusi’s comment saying, “We are all aware of the CBN’s official position on this, that there will not be any further devaluation of the naira, and this has been communicated.”

 “We have made the official position known to the public.
 There could be comments from various quarters of the economy but we have made our official position known”, he said.

 CIBN backs CBN

 The position of the CBN was also supported by the Chartered Institute of Bankers of Nigeria (CIBN).
 Commenting on the calls for further devaluation of the naira, CIBN President, Otunba Adebola Osibogun, said, “The CBN itself is a member of the institute; off course they consult with us, we work together, even though they take the decision, so whatever the CBN decides, the institute always support.”

 But the Lagos Chamber of Commerce and Industry, supported Sanusi’s position, saying there is need to adjust the exchange rate in line with current realities.

 In a telephone interview with Vanguard, Director-General of LCCI, Mr. Muda Yusuf, said, “We have to situate our policies within the context of current realities.